Ttonyyy/YOLO_Project/README.md

 <img width="1780" height="446" alt="image" src="https://github.com/user-attachments/assets/8d9e9b82-413f-432f-b242-934f436ccce2" />

 # Work Flow
 I started this project training two differents YOLO nano models (v8 & v11) to see which one performed better.
 I chose the nano models for this project because they perform the best for real-time and also my dataset was not large enough to really justify bigger models.
-YOLO provides some pre-trained versions trained on the MS COCO dataset that I used because it transfers some of the knowledge gained from the over 330,000 images trained there.
-It has some foundation to begin with my smaller dataset.
+YOLO provides some pre-trained models on the MS COCO dataset that I started with because it transfers some of the knowledge gained from the over 330,000 images trained there.
+My model has some foundation to begin training on my much smaller dataset.
 For example, the pre-training allows my model to already understand what a person is because that's one of the classes in the MS COCO dataset.

 The training was done in the [YOLO_Expressions](YOLO_Expressions.ipynb) notebook.
 It contains the last run I did using my final model and parameters but some of the parameters I changed constantly during training were the number of epochs, image size, and batch size.
 I left mostly all the other parameters that could optimize the training like the optimizer or learning rate default because I'll admit that I don't have the understanding necessary to do better than what YOLO chooses automatically.

-Talk about work flow.
-What did i start with, models I evaluated and analyzed, metric evaluation for the best model (similar metrics but yolo11n better than yolov8n for real time)
+When evaluating results for all the models I trained I was looking at the performance of the confusion matrices, recall curve, precision curve, and f1 score curves.
+They all performed relatively similarely but I ended up using YOLO v11 because it is preferable over YOLO v8 in real-time tracking.

 # Competetive Results
 There was a recent IEEE paper "Facial Expression Recognition with YOLOv11 and YOLOv12: A Comparative Study" [3] from 2025 that reported good performance metrics I use as a comparison for my results.
 They provide results for YOLOv11n and YOLOv12n on two different datasets (FER2013 & KDEF) but I will only discuss their results using YOLOv11n because my final model ended up using YOLOv11n as well.
 It just makes it easier to compare results using the same model.